Bankrupting DoS Attackers: Analysis of

 {\bf Case {\boldmath{$\algExp < 1$}}:} With the above exchange argument in hand, we have:

 {} In the above, the last line follows by Lemma~\ref{l:lowerIter}, and noting that $1/\algExp$ is a fixed constant. \end{proof}

 Note from Lemma~\ref{l:CostAlgRB} that for $b \geq \estGap^2$, $\AlgRB$ is minimized when $\algExp \geq 1$.
 Using this fact, we show $\algExp = 1$ minimizes the total cost of the algorithm as a function of $\AdvTotal$ and $g$.
-The following theorem bounds the RB cost of the algorithm for that case.
+The following theorem bounds the algorithm's cost.

 \begin{lemma} The total cost to \Linear is $O\left( \estGap^{5/2} \sqrt{B(g+1)} + \estGap^3 (g+1) \right)$. \end{lemma} \begin{proof} To bound the cost of \AlgTotal, we perform a case analysis.

 {\bf Case}: {\boldmath{$b \geq 2 \estGap (g + 1)$}}.
 In this case, $\estGap (g+1) \leq b/2$.
 By Lemma~\ref{l:costAdv}, we have: